 Three months before your turn 65, you’ll be able to make a decision about this health benefit.
 In fact, it is a good idea to act quickly.
 That’s because your Part B coverage takes a while to activate.
 So, if you wait until you turn 65, you might not have health insurance for a few months.
 In other words, you might have a gap in your insurance.
 In addition, before time runs out, you may also wish to select a Medicare Advantage Plan.
 Several options exist so be sure to understand these choices and make the right one for you.

 At age 65, you are eligible for Medicare.
 For those who already get social security benefits, you may not have to sign up.
 But, if you aren’t collecting social security yet, your benefits may not happen automatically.
 Also, because of the various parts of this public health insurance, signing up early helps you make a good selection.
 In addition, you must make a choice within a set period of time. (see below for specifics)

 For instance, Part A coverage provides hospital care, skilled nursing, and home health care.
 Part B involves preventative services and medically necessary procedures and services.
 Part C adds some prescription coverage.
 There is also a Part D option.
-Furthermore, the “basic” plans have limitations.
+Furthermore, the “basic” policies have limitations.
 Therefore, a supplemental policy could be an important part of your health care coverage.

 Initial Enrollment Period

 When it comes to government-sponsored healthcare at age 65, it is important to learn your options.
 One key point is the initial enrollment period.
 During this time frame, you can sign up for your Medicare options and select important additional coverage, if you choose.
 You can contact our office regarding any questions on supplemental insurance.
 Or, feel free to reach out about the process as well.

 The sign-up period involves a specific window of time, as follows: